 - The Mobility Agreement must be uploaded on registration

 - The Travel Authorization must be handed in before your departure, but uploading it is not mandatory at this point in time - you can also send it as a scan to TUM G&A Office after your application

 5. Submit your documents to the Global & Alumni Office

-Once you have registered on the TUM Portal, you need to e-mail the following documents to the Coordinator for Erasmus+ Staff Mobility at the TUM IC not later than 4 weeks before departure and not later than February 24th, 2020 (for mobilities in the academic year 2019/20):
+Once you have registered on the TUM Portal, you need to e-mail the following documents to the Coordinator for Erasmus+ Staff Mobility at the TUM IC not later than 6 weeks before departure:

 - Online application